 What do you look for in a volunteer?

-HCI seeks caring, dependable, and committed people who can be flexible about their assignment.
+Huntsman Cancer Institute seeks caring, dependable, and committed people who can be flexible about their assignment.
 We will match your skills and interests with one of our many service opportunities.

 What is the minimum age to volunteer?

 Volunteers must be at least 16 years old.

 Many volunteer positions require a commitment of at least one 3- or 4-hour shift each week for a minimum of six months.